 Scottish & Northern Ireland Issued Banknotes

-With our bank note counters, some features like value counting and counterfeit note checking will not work on Scottish or Northern Ireland issue banknotes - they are only designed to operate on £Sterling notes issued by the Bank of England and other specified world currencies.
+With our bank note counters, you can count banknotes in basic counting mode to count the quantity of notes.
+But other features like value counting of amount and counterfeit note checking will not work on all machines with Scottish or Northern Ireland issue banknotes - they are only designed to operate on £Sterling notes issued by the Bank of England and other specified world currencies.

 Can't Find the Right Banknote Counter?